Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

 Miradouro do Ninho is surrounded by spectacular scenery

-After Miradouro do Ninho da Manta, you’ll descend down a staircase that wraps its way around the side of the mountain and connects to a ridge that acts as a bridge to Pico Ruivo.
+After Miradouro do Ninho da Manta, you’ll descend a staircase that wraps its way around the side of the mountain and connects to a ridge that acts as a bridge to Pico Ruivo.

 View across Madeira's craggy central mountains with candy floss clouds floating peacefully below, Pico do Arieiro, Portugal